kjell/mcn-2020-git-haiku/index.md

-Clouds come from time to time -
+Chirping of the quails
-the scent of flowers floating
+he starts to grind the rice,
-the autumn dusk is here.
+Lilies on the rocks